Information for England

 Information for Scotland, Wales and Northern Ireland

-We also support Wales, Northern Ireland and Scotland.
-Give our helpline a call on 0808 808 3555 for information and advice on any aspect of raising a disabled child, or call your local contact.
+We also support Northern Ireland, Scotland and Wales.
+Give our helpline a call on 0808 808 3555 and we can provide information or signpost you to alternative sources of advice in those nations where appropriate.
 Find out our local office details in the In your area section.

 - Government guidance: Exclusion from maintained schools, academies and pupil referral units in England.